-Combine the carrots, celery, onions, leeks and garlic in a bowl and toss with the olive oil.
+Combine carrots, celery, onions, leeks and garlic in a bowl and toss with olive oil.
 Spread out on a sheet pan and roast in the oven for 20 to 25 minutes, (stirring once or twice to distribute the browning) until they are starting to caramelize around the edges.
-If you would like your vegetables a little darker, you can turn your broiler on and broil them to a richer brown.
-Don’t let them burn!

-With a length of kitchen twine, tie the sprigs of herbs together with the bay leaves into a bundle.
+With a length of kitchen twine, tie sprigs of herbs together with bay leaves into a bundle.
 This is your bouquet garni.

-Pour 4 quarts of cold water into a soup pot and add the roasted vegetables, bouquet garni, cloves and peppercorns.
-Bring the pot to a simmer.
+Pour 4 quarts of cold water into a soup pot and add roasted vegetables, bouquet garni, cloves and peppercorns.
+Bring pot to a simmer over medium-low heat.
 You should only see a few bubbles intermittently rising to the surface.
 Cook, uncovered, for 2 hours.
 During the cooking process, add a little more liquid to the pot if needed to keep the ingredients submerged.

-Strain the stock, pressing hard on the vegetables to squeeze out the juices.
-Discard the vegetables.
+Strain the stock, pressing hard on vegetables to squeeze out the juices.
+Discard vegetables.

 Important note: With a batch of stock this size it is important to cool it as quickly as possible.
 Here are 2 good methods:

-2) Let the stock cool for about 15 minutes, then pour into individual canning jars (cleaned and sterilized) and put them directly in the refrigerator.
-Leave a little room at the top of the jar to allow for expansion when freezing.
+2) Let the stock cool for about 15 minutes, then pour into individual heat-proof jars and put them directly in the refrigerator.
+Leave an inch of room at the top of the jar to allow for expansion when freezing.

-You can store the stock in the refrigerator for several days or if you are not going to use it within that period, freeze it for up to several months.
+You can store the stock in the refrigerator for several days.
+If you are not going to use it within that period, freeze it for up to six months.